quidphp/core/README.md

     - [GeneralExport](src/Cms/GeneralExport.php) | Class for the route which generates the CSV export for the CMS
     - [GeneralExportDialog](src/Cms/GeneralExportDialog.php) | Class for the general export popup route of the CMS
     - [GeneralRelation](src/Cms/GeneralRelation.php) | Class for the route which manages the filters for the general navigation page of the CMS
-    - [GeneralTruncate](src/Cms/GeneralTruncate.php) | Class for the route which allows truncating a table from the general navigation page of the CMS
+    - [GeneralTruncate](src/Cms/GeneralTruncate.php) | Class for the route which allows truncating a table from the general page of the CMS
     - [Home](src/Cms/Home.php) | Class for the home route of the CMS
     - [HomeSearch](src/Cms/HomeSearch.php) | Class for the global search route accessible from the homepage of the CMS
     - [Login](src/Cms/Login.php) | Class for the login route of the CMS